Tutu5421/comp0034-week1/activities/activities.md

 You should see the server start.
 If it successfully starts your Dash app, the URL will be shown in the Terminal.
 You can open this URL in any browser.
 By default it will be [http://127.0.0.1:8050](http://127.0.0.1:8050)

-### Add Bootstrap CSS styling
+### Basic Dash app with Bootstrap CSS styling (using dash-bootstrap-components)

 For this activity, use the Bootstrap reference in [Dash Bootstrap Components](https://dash-bootstrap-components.opensource.faculty.ai/docs/) for how to add bootstrap to your Dash app and using the Bootstrap components.

-Do not use the main Bootstrap documentation as the syntax used is different.
+You may also need to refer to the [main Bootstrap documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) to identify the classes needed to style other elements.

 You first need to install the package: `pip install dash-bootstrap-components`